-Other Boy Scouts receiving Danny Weant, Randy Allen, Trazell Hayes, Jr., Cliff Mc-Mullan, Jeffrey Young, Shane Fenton, Robert Buckner,
+Other Boy Scouts receiving Danny Weant, Randy Allen, Trazell Hayes, Jr., Cliff Mc-Mullan, Jeffrey Young, Shane Fenton, Robert Buckner.

-Paul Perners Colobrate 64th Wedding Date
+Paul Perners Celebrate 64th Wedding Date

 Mr. and Mrs. Paul Perner celebrated their 64th wedding anniversary Friday, Sept.
 7, with members of their immediate family at their home here.
-The occasion also marked Mrs. Perner's 84th birthday.
+The occasion also marked Mrs. Perner's 84th

-It was a quiet day with vis-iting and dinner for family members.
-On hand for the occasion were Mr. and Mrs. Marshall Montgomery, Mr. and Mrs. P. C. Perner, Paul Perner, III, and Mrs. W. A. Wilson of Odessa.
+It was a quiet day with visiting and dinner for family members.
+On hand for the occasion were Mr. and Mrs. Marshall Montgomery, Mr. and Mrs. P. C. Perner, Paul Perner, The remainder of the \$22.2 III, and Mrs. W. A. Wilson of million program will develop Odessa.